 A Generation Goes and a Generation Comes

 “Our Rabbis taught: The spirit returns to God who gave it (Ecclesiastes 12:7)—give it back to Him as He gave it to you, in a state of purity.
-This may be compared to a mortal king who distributed royal robes to his servants.
+This may be compared to a mortal king who distributed royal robes to his slaves.
 The wise among them folded them up and put them away in a chest, while the fools among them went and worked in them.
 After some time, the king wanted his garments.
 The wise returned them clean, while the fools returned them soiled.
 The king was pleased with the wise; but he was angry with the fools.
-Concerning the wise he said, ‘Let the garments be returned to the storehouse, and they return to their homes in peace.’
+Concerning the wise he said, ‘Let the garments be returned to אוֹצָר (otsar), the storehouse, and they return to their homes in peace.’
 Concerning the fools he said, ‘Let the garments be given to the laundry, while they be confined in jail.’
 Similarly, the blessed Holy One.
-Concerning the bodies of the righteous He says, Let them come in peace, they will rest on their couches (Isaiah 57:2), and concerning their souls He says, The soul of my lord will be bound in the bundle of life (1 Samuel 25:29).
-Concerning the bodies of the wicked He says, There is no peace for the wicked, says YHWH (Isaiah 48:22), and concerning their souls He says, The souls of your enemies He will sling from the hollow of a sling (1 Samuel 25:29)” (BT Shabbat 152b).
+Concerning the bodies of the righteous He says, Yet he shall come in peace, they shall rest on their couches (Isaiah 57:2), and concerning their souls He says, My lord’s soul will be bound in the bundle of the living (1 Samuel 25:29).
+Concerning the bodies of the wicked He says, There is no well-being, said YHWH, for the wicked (Isaiah 48:22), and concerning their souls He says, The souls of your enemies He will sling from the hollow of the sling (1 Samuel 25:29).

 A parable: To what can the matter be compared?
-To a king who had servants, and clad them in garments of silk and embroidery in accordance with his wealth.
-They went astray, so he cast them out and pushed them away and removed his garments.
+A king had slaves, and clothed them in garments of silk and embroidery in accordance with his wealth.
+They went astray, so he stripped them of their garments, and flung them from him.
 They went on their way.
-He took the garments and washed them well, until no stain was left on them, and he kept them with him, ready.
-He then acquired other servants and clad them in those garments, not knowing whether these servants were good or not.
-So they partook of garments that had already come into the world, and that others had worn before them.
+He took the garments and washed them well, until no stain remained, and he kept them with him, ready.
+He then bought other slaves and dressed them in those garments.
+Not knowing whether these slaves were good or not, they were worthy of garments that had already come into the world, and that others had worn before them.
 [A generation goes and a generation comes.]
-But the earth endures forever (Ecclesiastes 1:4).
-This is the same as And the dust returns to the earth as it was, and the spirit returns to God who gave it (Ecclesiastes 12:7)” (Bahir §121-22).
+But the earth endures forever (Ecclesiastes 1:4)—the same as And dust returns to the earth as it was, and the רוּחַ (ruaḥ), life-breath, returns to God who gave it (ibid.
+12:6)” (Bahir §§121–122).

-“Inflicting the guilt of the fathers upon sons, upon the third and fourth generation (Exodus 20:5, cf. Ezekiel 18:20)—a single tree, planted once, twice, three times, and four times, and punished for its initial sins.
+“Inflicting the guilt of the fathers upon sons, upon the third and fourth generation (Exodus 20:5)—a single tree, planted once, twice, three times, and four times, and punished for its initial sins.
 Father, son, third, and fourth are one—when not mended and not caring to be mended [i.e., for My foes (ibid.)].
 Correspondingly, the opposite of this, for a tree restored fittingly and standing firm” (Zohar 2:91b).